mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### JavaScript Validation

 The JS Hint JavaScript Validation Service was used to validate the JavaScript code on the website.
 The results below show three code warnings related to "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics".
-This was related to code I used to store and retrie click handlers and proved to be a difficult issue to overcome.
-I'm flaggining hhis for future improvement:
+This was related to code I used to store and retrieve click handlers and proved to be a difficult issue to overcome.
+I'm flagging this for future improvement:

 #### battleship-game.js
 **Metrics**